svecosystem/svecodocs/content/components.md

 	import { Tabs, TabItem, Callout } from '$lib/components'
 </script>

 The Svecosystem starter template ships with a few pre-built components that you can use within the docs.
-These components are built using [Svelte](https://svelte.dev) and [Tailwind CSS](https://tailwindcss.com).
+These components are built using [Svelte](https://svelte.dev), [Tailwind CSS](https://tailwindcss.com), and [shadcn-svelte](https://shadcn-svelte.com).

 ## Using a component

-To use a component, simply import it from the `$lib/components` directory and use it in the Markdown file.
+To use a component, simply import it from it's respective location and use it in the Markdown file.

 ```md title="content/docs/example.md"
 ---